 Malaria is a mosquito-borne disease that affects more than 200 million people each year.
-That means on a global average, Malaria sickens 1 out of every 20 people each year, a total that is roughly comparable to the population of Brazil, 202 million.
-There are more than 100 species of the Malaria parasite, but the most common and deadly type is known as Plasmodium Falciparum.
+That means on a global average, malaria sickens 1 out of every 20 people each year, a total that is roughly comparable to the population of Brazil, 202 million.
+There are more than 100 species of the malaria parasite, but the most common and deadly type is known as Plasmodium Falciparum.
 Once the parasite enters the bloodstream through a bite by a certain type of mosquito called the Anopheles mosquito, the parasite enters the liver where it then multiplies over 10,000 times through asexual reproduction.
 Approximately 2-3 weeks after entering the liver, the parasite bursts back into the bloodstream where it starts to infect red blood cells.
-Symptoms of Malaria include diarrhea, profuse sweating, nausea, headaches, vomiting and high fever.
-Without the correct drugs and treatment, the Malaria infection can develop into anemia, hypoglycemia or cerebral malaria, which will eventually block the flow of blood in the capillaries carrying blood to the brain.
-This can cause a coma, life-long learning disabilities, and even death.
+Symptoms of malaria include diarrhea, profuse sweating, nausea, headaches, vomiting, and high fever.
+Without the correct drugs and treatment, malaria infection can develop into anemia, hypoglycemia or cerebral malaria, which will eventually block the flow of blood in the capillaries carrying blood to the brain.
+This can cause coma, life-long learning disabilities, and even death.

-Different factors are debated when it comes to what can influence the spread of Malaria, including the movement of the human population, as well as the state of the economy and the condition of public health.
-Although debates continue on about these variables, one conclusive factor that all scientists agree upon is Malaria is climate sensitive.
-A certain balance of temperature, rainfall, and humidity can create ideal conditions for mosquitoes to breed and transmit the Malaria parasites.
+Different factors are debated when it comes to what can influence the spread of malaria, including the movement of the human population, as well as the state of the economy and the condition of public health.
+Although debates continue on about these variables, one conclusive factor that all scientists agree upon is that malaria is climate-sensitive.
+A certain balance of temperature, rainfall, and humidity can create ideal conditions for mosquitoes to breed and transmit malaria parasites.
 The temperature will affect how long a mosquito lives, how often they bite, and ultimately how many of them are around.
 Rainfall is important for mosquitos to thrive because it creates pools of water where the mosquitoes can lay their eggs.
-In some countries, the rainy season is also known as the Malaria season.
-Humidity is related to rainfall, also increasing the length of mosquito’s lives, and giving them more opportunity to carry the infection to more humans.
-This balance is a lot more common in tropical climates, hence the reason why we see Malaria thriving in the tropical climates of the earth.
-However, up until recent discoveries from studies conducted in mountainous regions of South America and Africa, a significant factor that has been overlooked is altitude.
+In some countries, the rainy season is also known as the malaria season.
+Humidity is related to rainfall, also increasing the length of mosquito’s lives, and giving them more opportunity to carry the malaria infection to more humans.
+This balance is a lot more common in tropical climates, hence the reason why we see malaria thriving in the tropical climates of the earth.
+However, up until recent discoveries from studies conducted in mountainous regions of South America and Africa, a significant factor that has been overlooked is the altitude.

-Here at AccuQuik Test kits, a brand division of AdvaCare Pharma, we are committed to the battle against Malaria.
+Here at AccuQuik Test kits, a brand division of AdvaCare Pharma, we are committed to the battle against malaria.
 Because we focus on the developing world, we not only have Malaria test kits that go beyond meeting the satisfaction of customers, we also provide other test kits at a very competitive price.
-We look to serve the needs of developing countries that have problems with Malaria, including countries that may have a future problem with the Malaria parasite such as Ethiopia and Colombia.
-Please contact us as soon as possible for a quotation, so we can make a small step in the long journey to end Malaria as a whole.
+We look to serve the needs of developing countries that have problems with malaria, including countries that may have a future problem with malaria parasites such as Ethiopia and Colombia.
+Please contact us as soon as possible for a quotation, so we can make a small step in the long journey to end malaria as a whole.